openstack/tempest/doc/source/write_tests.rst

   class TestExampleCase(test.BaseTestCase):
     def test_example_create_server(self):
-      self.os.servers_client.create_server(...)
+      self.os_primary.servers_client.create_server(...)

 is all you need to do.
-As described previously, in the above example the ``self.os`` is created automatically because the base test class sets the ``credentials`` attribute to allocate a primary credential set and initializes the client manager as ``self.os``.
+As described previously, in the above example the ``self.os_primary`` is created automatically because the base test class sets the ``credentials`` attribute to allocate a primary credential set and initializes the client manager as ``self.os_primary``.
 This same access pattern can be used for all of the clients in Tempest.

 Credentials Objects
 -------------------